Sigmund Freud's views on religion

 Sigmund Freud's views on religion are described in several of his books and essays.
-Freud considered God as a phantasy, based on the infantile need for a dominant father figure, with religion as a necessity in the development of early civilization to help restrain our violent impulses, that can now be discarded in favor of science and reason.
+Freud considered God a fantasy, based on the infantile need for a dominant father figure.
+During the development of early civilization, God and religion were necessities to help restrain our violent impulses, which in modern times can now be discarded in favor of science and reason.